-PITTSBURGH – Dagostino Electronic Services was called to assist in the restoration of fiber optics following last weekend’s freight train derailment near Station Square in Pittsburgh.
+PITTSBURGH – Dagostino Electronic Services was called to assist in the restoration of fiber optics following the Aug.
+5 freight train derailment near Station Square in Pittsburgh.

 The fiber optics control communications and Light Rail Transit (LRT) systems in the area.